Egzavyer/Egzavyer/README.md

 ### Hi there, I'm Xavier👋

 # 💫 About Me:
-🔭 I’m currently working on a CLI Budget Planner application in C++ with PostgreSQL<br>🤝 I’m looking for Summer 2025 internships<br>🌱 I’m currently learning Cloud Computing with AWS<br>📫 How to reach me: xavier.lermusieaux@gmail.com<br>😄 Pronouns: He/Him
+🔭 I’m currently working on an HTTP server in C++<br>🤝 I’m looking for Summer 2025 internships<br>🌱 I’m currently learning Cloud Computing with AWS<br>📫 How to reach me: xavier.lermusieaux@gmail.com<br>😄 Pronouns: He/Him

 ## 🌐 Socials: